Albatross: An optimistic consensus algorithm: Protocol Overview

+When malicious behavior is identified, the protocol enters pessimistic mode.
+This mode is designed to handle forks, block delays, and invalid blocks.

-Forks are not possible during a macro block, because PBFT is a forkless protocol.
-But a fork can be created if a validator produces more than one micro block in the same slot.
-To deal with this, we introduce \textit{fork proofs}.
+\paragraph{Forks} Due to the properties of Tendermint, no two \glspl{macro-block} can be finalized at the same block height.
+In contrast, for \glspl{micro-block}, forks can be created if a validator produces more than one block at the same block height.
+To deal with this, we propose \emph{fork proofs}.
 Anyone can create a fork proof.
-Two block headers, at the same slot, signed by the same validator, constitute sufficient proof.
+Two block headers at the same block height, signed by the same slot owner, constitute sufficient proof.

-If a malicious validator creates or continues a fork, eventually an honest validator will produce a block containing a fork proof and the malicious validator will be punished.
+If a malicious validator creates or continues a fork, an honest validator will eventually produce a block containing a fork proof, and the malicious validator will be punished. \paragraph{Double Votes and Double Proposals} Despite Tendermint's strong probabilistic finality, a malicious validator can still interfere by double voting or double proposing.
+To address this issue, we propose the introduction of \emph{double vote proofs} and \emph{double proposal proofs}.
+Similarly to fork proofs, any honest validator can produce a block containing these proofs.
+As their structure is specific to Tendermint's protocol implementation, we define the structure of these proofs adapted to our implementation in ~\autoref{sec:equivocations}.